IAst22/Diario-de-ingenieria-wro-2025-The-brotherhood-of-steel/README.md

 Ultrasonic sensors: Send sound signals that bounce off objects and return to the sensor, allowing it to detect the distance to said object.
 This emulates the echolocation system of bats.

+Process for building, compiling, and uploading the code to the vehicle controllers

+The code we used for our model was built on the microbit website, in an environment that uses Python as the programming language.
+Once the code is designed, it is downloaded to the computer and then transferred to the Micro:bit board, connected to the computer via a data transfer cable with USB/microUSB connectors.
+This board is then inserted into the Nezha expansion board slot, which is responsible for executing the code and compiling the data from the vehicle components.